 The only downside to the design is that by focussing on fitness first, the earbuds are missing a few basic features.
 For starters, there’s no ambient sound mode – this is apparently due to the added weight the mics needed would bring.
 There’s also no Qualcomm aptX support, though given how rare the codec is on running headphones, this is hardly a surprise.

-Sound quality – The Jaybird Vista has the most stable connection outside of the AirPods
+- The Jaybird Vista offer an impressively stable connection

 The lack of some features is more than forgivable, as the Jaybird Vista’s connection stability and audio quality are excellent by running headphone standards.